costineesti/about-me/content/projects/sort.md

 >[!note] Mentioned methods
 >Convolutional Neural Network (CNN) based detector,
 >
->Kalman Filter [14] and Hungarian method[15] are employed to handle the motion prediction and data association components of the tracking problem respectively.
+>Kalman Filter and Hungarian method are employed to handle the motion prediction and data association components of the tracking problem respectively.